LookOut! Interactive Camera Gimbal Controller for Filming Long Takes: Results and Evaluation

 In order to evaluate the controller components responsible for translating script commands to target camera frame radial velocities, we film multiple qualitative videos and also run an ablated version of the system.

 We film two takes of the same running scene at the same location and with the same predetermined path making sure to keep the relative motion between the camera and actor consistent.
 One take was filmed using our full system, including a minor leniency that's close to the minimum allowed.
 The second take was filmed with an ablated version of the control system, or `Standard Control.'
 The ablated version of the system passes raw tracker values as is to the PID controller without actor control weight adjustment (Sec.~\ref{subsec:transitions}) and the leniency mechanism (Sec.~\ref{subsec:leniency}).
 Fig.~\ref{fig:controllerAblation} shows camera frame radial velocities for both modes throughout this scene.
 Overall, the full controller satisfies scripted actor framing and largely ignores both actor track noise and camera translational motion that manifests itself as screen space motion.
-Following these internal and external noise sources would lead to an uncontrollably erratic camera.
+Following these internal and external noise sources would lead to an uncontrollably erratic camera as shown in the video and side by side radial velocities in Fig.~\ref{fig:controllerAblation}.
 Please see this side-by-side comparison in the supplemental validation video and in the website as the video pair named \textit{Fully Ablated Control} under \textit{Control Ablation} for both the illustrated visualization and the star footage of this targeted A/B ablation comparison.

 In the video \textit{Ablated Multi-Actor Weighting} under \textit{Control Ablation}, we show how using binary weights for actor script transitions produces a nervous erratic camera at best, and usually leads to a broken take.
 This happens because the error $T_c$ goes from being entirely Actor2 focused to entirely Actor1 focused, and vice versa, in one time step.
 This spikes the PID controllers leading to erratic corrections and a nervous camera.
 All other videos with multiple actors will show behavior with the method outlined in Sec.~\ref{subsec:transitions} and with leniency from Sec.~\ref{subsec:leniency}.